StackVista/stackstate-agent-integrations/servicenow/README.md

 ## Documentation

-- Documentation for the StackState ServiceNow integration, including how to configure the ServiceNow check and details of the data retrieved, is available on the [StackState docs site][3].
+- [StackState docs site][3] - Documentation for the StackState ServiceNow integration, including how to configure the ServiceNow check and details of the data retrieved.
-- Developer information for working with the StackState Agent integrations can be found in the [StackState Agent integrations README][4].
+- [StackState Agent integrations README][4] - Developer information for working with the StackState Agent integrations.
-- Troubleshooting steps for known issues relating to the ServiceNow check are included in the [StackState support knowledge base][5].
+- [StackState support knowledge base][5] - Troubleshooting steps for known issues relating to the ServiceNow check .

 [1]: https://www.servicenow.com/
 [2]: https://github.com/StackVista/stackstate-agent-integrations/blob/master/servicenow/stackstate_checks/servicenow/data/conf.yaml.example